whyjz/ncu-env-data-science/_sources/outlines/week2.md

 **Two-sample t-test**: Assumption towards the samples matters
 - Are both variances the same?
 - Are two samples potentially dependent?
-- Do the data need some arra
+- Do the data need some arrangements?

 T-tests can also test the correlation with the null hypothesis $\rho = 0$.

+### p-hacking

+What if we repeat the test above 100 times, each with a different sample, and report the test result with the minimum $p$?

 ### Non-parametric tests